If you are an espresso fanatic, there’s a good chance that you’ve drooled over a Jura machine before.

 - IPBAS: The Intelligent Pre-Brew Aroma System is a pre-infusion feature that comes into play after beans are processed with the grinder.
 It adds a bit of water to the grounds to help bring out their full flavor profile.

 - PEP: The Pulse Extraction Process system is essentially the next step in the process.
-It ensures that the shot is pulled evenly and precisely.
-It’s even included in some of the more basic models, which helps set them apart from the competition taste-wise.
+It uses short bursts of pressurized water for optimal extraction of flavor.
+It’s even included in the more basic models, which helps set them apart from the competition taste-wise.